evanrolfe/Library-Database-Application/README.md

 	-can only renew if the loan has not been recalled -and the borrower has not overdue loans

-- PADDY: Discharging a loan: Mysql.deleteLoan()
+- COMPLETED PADDY: Discharging a loan: Mysql.deleteLoan()

 	-copy must be on loan
 	-if Loan.getFine() > 0 then display popup with fines, then still delete the loan